SocialCareData/data-exchange-standard/README.md

 <a href="https://github.com/SocialCareData/data-exchange-standard/issues/new?template=content_issue.yml&title=Issue+regarding+Conceptual+Model" class="web-button" target="_blank">Raise an issue about the Conceptual Model</a>

+**Relevant standards**
+1) Data Exchange standards - APIs (this repo)
+2) Person standard (Identification)
+3) Standards for information governance
+4) Matching specifiction (to be developed)
+5) Servce involvements (part of the API response, to be developed in this repo)
+6) Controlled vocabularies
+7) API Catalogue Standard

 ## Centralised or Decentralised

 With regard to multiagency information sharing, we are aware of two dominant operating models currently in use across local authorities and their partners across health, education and the Police.
 These are: